 As is shown in the next 3.5.4-2-3, the $DFR_m$ method classifies rain into the following three types: stratiform, convective, and transition, the latter of which is a new rain type.
-The rain type by the $DFR_m$ method is merged with the rain type by the Ku-band H-method, and the dual frequency CSF module outputs unified rain type which consists of the following three major types: stratiform, convective and other.
+The rain type by the $DFR_m$ method is merged with the single frequency Ku-band rain type, and the dual frequency CSF module outputs unified rain type which consists of the following three major types: stratiform, convective and other.